James B. Milliken, University of Texas chancellor, named next University of California president

 "He understands how critical UC's contributions are to the state and the country, and he has decades of experience leading public institutions during times of unprecedented change in higher education," said Janet Reilly, chair of the UC Board of Regents.
 "Chancellor Milliken is simply the right person for UC at just the right time."

-Miliken will be the 22nd UC president, replacing Dr. Michael V. Drake, who announced last summer that he would be stepping down after the 2024-2025 academic year.
-Miliken will take over on Aug.
+Milliken will be the 22nd UC president, replacing Dr. Michael V. Drake, who announced last summer that he would be stepping down after the 2024-2025 academic year.
+Milliken will take over on Aug.
 1.

 "Chancellor Milliken has the depth of wisdom and experience to handle the challenges and opportunities of this position," Drake said.